SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 - Under "New severity" change to the desired severity level
 - Click on the "Save" button

-To delete alarm severities hover over the alarm name and click on the cross button.
+To delete alarm severities hover over the alarm name and click on the "X" button.
 Confirmation window will pop-up, press " OK " and the "Alarm mapping" will be deleted.

 ![Remove alarm mapping](/guides/users-guide/removealarmmapping.png)